Moc967/Moc967/README.md

 ### About me
 <p>
-Data Product Owner, Data Scientist, and Software Developer certified in AI by Huawei Technologies Co, bachelor in Computer Engineering (Univesp), and graduate in Mathematics (UCSAL).
-Sr Supply Chain and Delivery manager specializing in support services for Information Technology companies.</p>
+Data Domain Specialist, Data Scientist, and Software Developer certified in AI by Huawei Technologies Co, bachelor in Computer Engineering (Univesp), and graduate in Mathematics (UCSAL). </p>
 <p>
 Always involved with technology since the beginning of his career and passionate about learning, he is always looking for opportunities and new ways to apply his experience and background to map and automate processes, adding intelligence to the business.
 He has easy work with groups, good relationships with people, responsibility, and a leadership spirit.</p>